K. J. Wright: Personal life

 In 2015, Wright proposed to his now-wife Nathalie on a Boeing factory tour that they were taking with her father.
 They married on May 27, 2017, in Seattle.
 The couple has two sons.
 The Wrights were featured in the December 11, 2019 House Hunters episode "Big Ballin' in Seattle.

+Since joining the San Francisco 49ers' staff in 2024, Wright and his family have resided in Pacifica, California.